baslking/spark-zenko/README.md

  ```
 ### Getting [Apache Spark](http://spark.apache.org/) up and running and connected

-We'll start with the Getty Docker image for Apache Sparc on [github](https://github.com/gettyimages/docker-spark/blob/master/Dockerfile)
+We'll start with the Getty Docker image for Apache Spark on [github](https://github.com/gettyimages/docker-spark/blob/master/Dockerfile)
 We need to configure it to a non AWS endpoint, and notably a local docker container.

 Build the Docker image from *this* directory (with the Dockerfile in it) with a command like: